Spanking

 Spanking is a form of corporal punishment involving the act of striking, with either the palm of the hand or an implement, the buttocks of a person to cause physical pain.
-The term spanking broadly encompasses the use of either the hand or implement, the use of implements can also refer to the administration of more specific types of corporal punishment such as caning, paddling and slippering.
+The term spanking broadly encompasses the use of either the hand or implement, though the use of certain implements can also be characterized as other, more specific types of corporal punishment such as belting, caning, paddling, and slippering.

 Some parents spank children in response to undesired behavior.
 Adults more commonly spank boys than girls both at home and in school.
 Some countries have outlawed the spanking of children in every setting, including homes, schools, and penal institutions, while others permit it when done by a parent or guardian.

+Medical organizations discourage its use in favor of healthier discipline strategies.
+Some research has found correlations between spanking and increased aggression, mental health issues, and decreased obedience in children, however findings have been inconsistent, and correlational research suffers from confounding explanations.
+A 2024 analysis of previous studies found that spanking accounted for less than 1% of changes in child outcomes, concluding that harm caused by spanking had been overstated.

 Terminology

 In American English, dictionaries define spanking as being administered with either the open hand or an implement such as a paddle.
 Thus, the standard form of corporal punishment in US schools (use of a paddle) is often referred to as a spanking.
 In North America, the word "spanking" has often been used as a synonym for an official paddling in school, and sometimes even as a euphemism for the formal corporal punishment of adults in an institution.

 In British English, most dictionaries define "spanking" as being given only with the open hand.
-In the United Kingdom, Ireland, Australia and New Zealand, the word "smacking" is generally used in preference to "spanking" when describing striking with an open hand, rather than with an implement.
-Whereas a spanking is invariably administered to the bottom, a "smacking" is less specific and may refer to slapping the child's hands, arms or legs as well as its bottom.
+In the United Kingdom, Ireland, Australia, and New Zealand, the word "smacking" is generally used in preference to "spanking" when describing striking with an open hand, rather than with an implement.
+Whereas a spanking is invariably administered to the bottom, a "smacking" is less specific and may refer to slapping the child's hands, arms, or legs as well as its bottom.